Songtech-0912/songtech-0912.github.io/content/physics-series.md

 nonarticle = true
 +++

 These are extended guides, many of which come from personal physics notes taken at my time at RPI.
-They include Classical Mechanics, Special Relativity, Quantum Mechanics, and will in the future include General Relativity and possibly Quantum Field Theory.
+They include guides to classical mechanics, special relativity, quantum mechanics, electrodynamics, and other topics in physics.

 <!-- more -->